colin-gourlay/sundown-sessions/src/content/releases/t/the-motors/airport-the-motors-greatest-hits/index.md

 ---
 ## About

-Airport - The Motors Greatest Hits is a release by The Motors released in 1995.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Dancing The Night Away.
+*Airport - The Motors Greatest Hits* earns its place in the Sundown Sessions catalogue through “Dancing The Night Away”, a selection that offers a direct route into The Motors's work.

+Heard in the context of the full release, “Dancing The Night Away” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Dancing The Night Away